SHIPPING FEES AND POLICIES

 When you have gathered your films together and are ready to ship them, please take a few minutes to arrange them in the order you would like them to appear on your final copies.
 A very good way of doing this is to use post- it notes.
 Simply stick the post- its to the reels, inside of the boxes or cans, and write "#1", "#2", etc. on them.
 Small slips of paper can also be used.

 Please also include a note in your package that identifies your order and who you are.
-A slip of paper with your name- and order number, if one is available- is all that is necessary.
+A slip of paper with your name and contact information is all that is necessary.

 Fed Ex services are not recommended under any circumstances.
 This is because they have informed other service providers in the past that their insurance offerings do not and will not cover loss or damages to motion picture film.
 Again, they may be a bit cheaper, but what is that worth if your films are lost or damaged?